triangledirt/books/Lacy.md

 The call ended.

 I stood up.
 I went down all these stairs, flight after flight, wondering when I was going to get to the bottom, and every floor was the same.
 Boxes, fire extinguishers, doors to other theaters.
 I was barely able to stand, but I went anyway.
 Held onto the rail.
 Sat down a couple of times.
 Thought about who else I could call.
 Needed to talk with someone.
 Then I got to the bottom of the stairs.
 There were two wide emergency doors.
-It didn't say "Alarm will sound".
+It didn't say "Alarm will sound."
 It was just these two, super-wide, green-painted fire doors.

 I thought about all them upstairs.
 I didn't have a plan.
 I just knew I could not sit in that theater any more and watch that movie and pretend that I was having a good time.
 So I didn't go back.